sali131/ULTIMATE-Subaru-Sensitivity-Calculator/sensitivity/readme.txt

 5) Pixel scale in arcsec/pixel.
 Default value is 0.1 (planned pixel scale for ULTIMATE).

 6) Read noise in e-/rms.
-Default value is 16 (expected pixel scale for the detector).
+Default value is 16 (expected read noise for the detector).

 7) Exposure time should be given in hours (or fraction of hours).
 The default value is 1 hour.